monarch-initiative/phenomics/docs/pages/clin-phen.md

   - **DS-Congenital Heart Disease** - Joaquin Espinosa
   - **Laterality Birth Defects** - Stephanie Ware
   - **DS-Congenital Heart Disease** - Stephanie Sherman
-5. **Interactive session to discuss** - Phenotypes in harmony
+5. **Group exercise/discussion - Phenotypes in harmony**
   - What are your challenges in standardizing, aligning, analyzing, and sharing your phenotype data?
   - What are your analysis challenges?
   - What are your challenges in obtaining the correct/best data for your purposes?

 ### Day 2

-1. **Breakout session.** Small Breakouts will include translational teams of X01 investigators, developmental biologists and basic researchers, tool developers and ontologists/data modelers.
-The breakouts will focus on defining end-to-end phenotype collection to integration processes to address specific clinical or translational questions.
+1. **Welcome and logistics** - Nicole Vasilevsky and Valerie Cotton
+2. **Funding opportunities to support clinical and phenotypic data collection, extraction, and harmonization, as well as “translational discovery”** - Valerie Cotton and James Coulombe
+3. **Overview of current DRC clin/phen ingest process & current challenges**

-2. **Tools to support strengthening Kids First phenotypic datasets**
+4. **Tools to support strengthening Kids First phenotypic datasets**

-3. **Breakout II: Generate “Kids First” phenotype data collection standards**

-4. **Group Discussion: What are the next steps?** How to continue to develop these standards?
-How to communicate the standards with other Kids First researchers?:

-5. **Neurodevelopmental Outcomes**
+5. **Group Discussion**
+  - How can existing tools be improved?
+  - What tools are best for next steps?
+  - Which new tools need to be created/developed?
+6. **Breakout session**

 ## Slides